 Help Counselling Centre became a registered charity (no. 1140721) and gained independence from the original founder in June 2011.

-For over 30 years, Help has brought positive change to the lives of thousands of individuals and, in turn, to the community.
-Our aim continues to be the active promotion of mental health and wellbeing in the west London community.
+For over 40 years, Help has brought positive change to the lives of thousands of individuals and, in turn, to the community.
+Our aim continues to be the active promotion of mental health and well-being in the west London community.